 As you’ve probably experienced yourself, when you get used to a browser, no matter the annoyances, there are certain features that really grow on you.
 Features you feel you cannot do without, and are keeping you from switching to a different browser.
 For me, after a year of using only Chrome, there were several such features that I sorely missed when I finally went back to Firefox.
 Luckily, there are some awesome add-ons that make it all possible, by giving Firefox that small yet necessary Chrome flavor.

-Private Browsing Windows
+Private Browsing Windows [No Longer Available]

 Is there anything more annoying than Firefox’s private browsing mode?
 I will never understand why the smart Mozilla developers, who I’m absolutely a fan of, decided to make private browsing so clunky and inconvenient to use.
 While in Chrome you can hit Ctrl+Shift+N to open a new incognito window alongside your regular session, in Firefox a private browsing session takes over your regular session.
 When you start a private session, your regular windows and tabs disappear, and you’re left with only the private browsing window.
 Want to use those other tabs?
 Say goodbye to your private browsing window.
 Annoying?
 To say the least.